AdrianStrugala/SolTechnology.Core/README.md

 I will fill this one day

-I. SolTechnology Core Libraries:

- - Blob:
-IBlobConnectionFactory
-IBlobContainerClientWrapper (read and write operation)

-- HttpClient:
-     services.AddApiClient<IFootballDataApiClient, FootballDataApiClient>("football-data");  //has to match the name from configuration

 - Guards:
  * provides series of extension methods protecting arguments from invalid value (code contract pattern)